By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 951|Pages: 2|5 min read

-Through What is History?, E H Carr principally suggests what he views as being the essential ideas of historiography; primarily that complete objectivity regarding History is an ‘impossibility’[1].
-In writing on this subject matter, Carr challenges the previously accepted school of History, headed by Acton and Ranke, which believed that History should be written ‘objectively and independently of the interpretation of the historian’[2] where the ‘facts speak for themselves’[3].
+Through What is History?, E.H.
+Carr principally suggests what he views as being the essential ideas of historiography; primarily that complete objectivity regarding History is an ‘impossibility’ (Carr, 1961).
+In writing on this subject matter, Carr challenges the previously accepted school of History, headed by Acton and Ranke, which believed that History should be written ‘objectively and independently of the interpretation of the historian’ (Acton & Ranke, 1906), where the ‘facts speak for themselves’ (Acton & Ranke, 1906).
 Furthermore, the book discusses what leads to the formation of an interpretation, as well as the idea that everything happens due to a cause and that nothing is a result of chance, all related to the idea that nothing in History can be objective.
 Ultimately, What is History?, is efficacious in achieving Carr’s aim of presenting a new interpretation on the topic of historiography; convincing the reader that this is the correct viewpoint.

-E H Carr believed that when it comes to historiography, it is a necessity to ‘study the historian before you begin to study the facts’[4].
-In keeping with this, it is essential to review Carr as an historian in order to review his book in terms of its usefulness and reliability.
-He was a British diplomat who first took up a role in the government in 1916 before becoming an historian and expert on the Soviet Union between 1917 and 1929.
+E.H.
+Carr believed that when it comes to historiography, it is a necessity to ‘study the historian before you begin to study the facts’ (Carr, 1961).
+In keeping with this, it is essential to review Carr as a historian in order to review his book in terms of its usefulness and reliability.
+He was a British diplomat who first took up a role in the government in 1916 before becoming a historian and expert on the Soviet Union between 1917 and 1929.
 As a diplomat and respected historian, Carr has a credibility which allows for this book to be useful and trusted as a sensible and thought-out new interpretation on historiography, and although this is his first publication in the field of historiographical theory, this does not in any way make Carr’s interpretation any less valid or well presented.

 In his book, Carr very successfully dispels the idea that History should be objective through his argument that all History is, by its nature, subjective and influenced by the historian.
-His reasoning is that historians, in writing about an event, have thus decided that it is worthy of being written into history and is an ‘historical fact’[5].
-Carr effectively uses an example which expertly helps to demonstrate his point; this being that millions of people have crossed the Rubicon, yet the only crossing that is ‘a fact of history’[6] is that of Caesar.
-In addition to this, Carr claims that ‘a historian…is the product of history’[7], suggesting that historians form their interpretations as a result of the situation that history has put them in, and so will inherently have biases.
+His reasoning is that historians, in writing about an event, have thus decided that it is worthy of being written into history and is an ‘historical fact’ (Carr, 1961).
+Carr effectively uses an example which expertly helps to demonstrate his point; this being that millions of people have crossed the Rubicon, yet the only crossing that is ‘a fact of history’ (Carr, 1961) is that of Caesar.
+This example underscores the selectivity inherent in the historian's role, emphasizing that history is as much about omission as it is about inclusion.
+In addition to this, Carr claims that ‘a historian…is the product of history’ (Carr, 1961), suggesting that historians form their interpretations as a result of the situation that history has put them in, and so will inherently have biases.
 Concerning objectivity, the argument being made by Carr is very clear and concise throughout, with the use of examples making clear to the reader exactly what the point being made by Carr is.

 Browse our vast selection of original essay samples, each expertly formatted and styled